greenteaphd/MaxCalester/README.md

 Welcome to MaxCalester!
 MaxCalester is a program developed by three students at Macalester College: Ibou, Lang, and Andy.
-It's a restaurant recommender system that gives recommendations that will yield the highest total calorie count from the recommended items while keeping in mind a budget constraint.
+It's a fast-food restaurant recommender system that gives recommendations that will yield the highest total calorie count from the recommended items of the recommended restaurant while keeping in mind a budget constraint.

 Here's the context:

 Imagine yourself on a cool late evening.
-You are having a LAN party with four other friends playing Starcraft.
+You are having a LAN party with four other friends and playing Starcraft.
 Suddenly, you and your group of friends get hungry.
 It's time for a midnight run.
-However, you all have strict budgets and Want to go to a restaurant that will give you the most food or in other words - most calories.
+However, you all have strict budgets and want to go to a restaurant that will give you the most food or in other words - most calories.
 How will you know which restaurant to go to and which items to purchase?

 This is the Stomach Problem and the MaxCalester (pun intended) Program will solve this problem.
 Given a budget, the program